Bringing about an environment that promotes a sense of belonging and goes beyond the thinking of ‘one size fits all’ is vital for accessibility.

 Access

-This doesn’t have to be in the form of ranks of classrooms joined by corridors!
-Think in terms of accessible circulation routes that can lead into open spaced areas where people with mobility concerns can easily access.
-Also, consider the toilet areas being in small clusters, placed to reduce travel distances.
-Footpaths leading to school entrances require thought.
-They should be broad and separated from the main access road.
+This doesn’t have to be in the form of rows of classrooms joined by corridors!
+Think in terms of accessible circulation routes that can lead into open-spaced areas where people with mobility concerns can easily access.

 Space

-The classrooms do not have doors, making it easier for children to access without having to fiddle around with door handles.
-Classrooms are welcoming, open spaces without doors.
+Classrooms are welcoming, open spaces without doors, which promotes accessibility.
 This means that, as one staff member stated in a positive way, ‘There is no hiding place.’

-Consequently, swift action is taken through coaching and expert interventions to address any relative weaknesses in teaching, learning, systems or procedures”.
+Consequently, swift action is taken through coaching and expert interventions to address any relative weaknesses in teaching, learning, systems or procedures.

 Sensory awareness

-Along with the reduction of stimuli that may lead to sensory overload for a child with Autism.
-The use of sensory elements such as colour, light, texture and therapeutic aroma can provide comfort and a sense of safety to many children.
+Along with the reduction of stimuli that may lead to sensory overload for a child with autism, the use of sensory elements such as colour, light, texture and therapeutic aroma can provide comfort and a sense of safety to many children.

 Adaptability